 Scopes wasn’t clear on whether he had precisely taught the subject, but was sure he’d used materials that included evolution.
 Scopes taught physics and math, and while he said he accepted evolution, he didn’t teach biology.

 It was announced to newspapers the next day that Scopes had been charged with violating the Butler Act, and the town wired the ACLU to procure its services.
 The Tennessee press roundly criticized the town, accusing it of staging a trial for publicity.

 A preliminary hearing on May 9, 1925, officially held Scopes for trial by the grand jury, though released him and didn’t require him to post bond.

 Three-time presidential nominee William Jennings Bryan volunteered to present for the prosecution.
-The politician was already well-known as an anti-evolution activist, almost single-handedly creating the national controversy over the teaching of evolution and making his name inseparable from the issue.
+The politician was already well known as an anti-evolution activist who almost single handedly creating the national controversy over the teaching of evolution and making his name inseparable from the issue.